apache/incubator-streampark-website/docs/user-guide/development.md

 ## Install and configure StreamPark

-If all the above preparations are ready, you can install and configure the `streamx-console`.
-The `streamx-console` is a frontend and backend separated project.
+If all the above preparations are ready, you can install and configure the `streampark-console`.
+The `streampark-console` is a frontend and backend separated project.
 In order to facilitate the final packaging and deployment of the project and reduce the user's use and learning costs, the front end and back end mixed packaging and deployment mode is used.
 However, it is recommended to use the front end and back end separated mode for development and debugging at the development stage.
 The specific steps are as follows:

 ### Backend deployment and configuration

-The backend of `streamx-console` is developed by springboot and mybatis, and verified by JWT.
+The backend of `streampark-console` is developed by springboot and mybatis, and verified by JWT.
 Let's take a look at the specific process of backend installation and deployment.

 #### Backend compilation